ykulah/PIR-IFTTT/README.md

 # PIR-IFTTT

-Detect motion using PIR sensor and Raspberry Pi, then POST request to IFTTT MAKER.
+Detects motion using PIR sensor and Raspberry Pi, then POST request to IFTTT MAKER.